-From Tuesday 17 March, face-to-face assessments for all claimants on disability benefits were suspended for three months.
+From Tuesday 17 March 2020, face-to-face assessments for all claimants on disability benefits were suspended.
+In January 2021 the DWP confirmed that the suspension of face-to-face assessments for health and disability benefits will continue until further notice.
 This temporary move was taken as a precautionary measure to protect vulnerable people from unnecessary risk of exposure to COVID-19 and affected claimants of Personal Independence Payment, those on Employment and Support Allowance and some on Universal Credit, and recipients of Industrial Disablement Benefits.
 The suspension also covers new claims to those benefits.

 This suspension should not disrupt processing of benefits claims or actual payments, and we advise people to keep an eye on updates from the official Government web page.

-The DWP has said that the suspension of face-to-face assessments for health and disability benefits is to continue.
+In January 2021 the DWP has said that the suspension of face-to-face assessments for health and disability benefits will continue until further notice.

 Your Claimant Commitment can be tailored to your circumstances and can also be reviewed and changed if needed at any time, and requirements can be ‘switched off’.
 Work Coaches have a broad discretion to customise your Claimant Commitment to meet your needs.
 However, if you have to stay at home under social shielding guidance, or you are a carer, you need to let them know.
 Find out more information on Universal Credit’s Claimant Commitments or childcare.